UWPCE-PythonCert/IntroPython2016a/_sources/session01.txt

 Office Hours
 ------------

-We will have office hours on either Saturday or Sunday from 10:00 to noon.
+We will have office hours |office-hours-time|.

 Preferences?